 As you read the job description, you can tailor your resume to the specific skills and experience the client needs.
 The goal is to complete a useful document you will be proud to share with potential clients.

-This Online Resume Builder will help you create a professional resume in minutes, so you can get attention and get the job you want.
-You’ll also find more free how-to resume writing guides and tutorials on their website.
+The free Online Resume Builder in the Glow & Lovely Career Community will help you create a professional resume in minutes, so you can get attention and get the job you want.

 Freelancing & Work from Home articles: